-* Manage Your Finances In One Place: Get a handle on your finances by signing up with Personal Capital.
+Manage Your Finances In One Place: Get a handle on your finances by signing up with Personal Capital.
 They are a free online platform which aggregates all your financial accounts in one place so you can see where you can optimize.
 Before Personal Capital, I had to log into eight different systems to track 25+ difference accounts (brokerage, multiple banks, 401K, etc) to manage my finances.
 Now, I can just log into Personal Capital to see how my stock accounts are doing, where my spending is going every month, and how my net worth is progressing.
-Personal Capital is great for tracking your 401K balance and reducing portfolio fees.
+Personal Capital is great for tracking your 401K balance, reducing portfolio fees, and planning for retirement.
 There is no better free online platform that has helped me grow my 401K to over $400,000 and outperform the market.
 It only takes a minute to sign up.

 Peer-to-Peer Lending As An Alternative: If you absolutely must borrow money, consider borrowing via peer-to-peer lending instead of your 401K for all the reasons we’ve discussed.
 Rates start as low as 6.59% and you can borrow up to $25,000 if you qualify for a variety of things including: consolidating your debt, medical, adoption, home improvement and more.
 Just make sure you borrow responsibility, and preferably for wealth increasing purposes.
 Prosper.com is based in my hometown of San Francisco and they are regulated by the SEC.
 You can borrow with Prosper.com here.